kubernetes/kubernetes/docs/kubectl.md

-  kubectl rollingupdate Perform a rolling update of the given ReplicationController. kubectl resize        Set a new size for a Replication Controller. kubectl run-container Run a particular image on the cluster. kubectl stop          Gracefully shut down a resource. kubectl expose        Take a replicated application and expose it as Kubernetes Service kubectl label         Update the labels on a resource
+  kubectl rollingupdate Perform a rolling update of the given ReplicationController. kubectl resize        Set a new size for a Replication Controller. kubectl run-container Run a particular image on the cluster. kubectl stop          Gracefully shut down a resource by id or filename. kubectl expose        Take a replicated application and expose it as Kubernetes Service kubectl label         Update the labels on a resource